 Acrylics are a fantastic way to enhance your natural nails and add some flair and dimension to your hands.
 The choice of styles is limitless, and there’s really nothing you can’t do with a good set of acrylic nails.

-But, if you’re new to acrylics, you’ve probably found yourself asking, “How thick should acrylic nails be?”
-If so, then you’re not alone – finding the right thickness can be a tricky challenge.
-Particularly if you’re going the DIY acrylic nail route!
+If you’re new to acrylics, you’ve probably found yourself asking, “How thick should acrylic nails be?”
+Finding the right thickness can be a tricky challenge, particularly if you’re going the DIY acrylic nail route!

 Generally speaking, an acrylic nail should be about the same thickness as that of a credit card, so about 0.3 inches.

 But let’s take a more in-depth look at the thickness of acrylic nails.

 Experimenting With Nail Shapes

 The key to perfect acrylic nails look starts off with the right shape.